Private Charles Henry Bird

 FAMILY LIFE

 He was single farmer, living in Duranbah, eager to do his bit.
-He travelled to Brisbane on 9th January 1917 to complete his application which showed his next of kin as his mother, Marion Bird, of Duranbah.
+He travelled to Brisbane on 9th January 1917 to complete his application & he answered several questions on the document and we find out he was born in Murwillumbah, was 22 years and 11 months old.
+His next of kin was his mother, Marion Bird, of Duranbah.
 He had spent 2 years as a senior cadet in Murwillumbah and had been rejected from enlisting before as he had a hernia.

 25TH INFANTRY BATTALION